 Finally, food insecurity can be considered as an independent risk factor for poor mental and physical health in women.
 This study shows that women as a vulnerable member of family, may be more affected by food insecurity that can results in poor mental and physical health of them.
-This relationship was independent of participant's age, education, husbands educational occupation, their and occupational status, residential area and family size.
-Considering the role of women in raising children and families together. identifying factors keeping affecting their health could be improving community problems.
+This relationship was independent participant's education, age, occupation, their husbands educational occupational status, residential area and family size.
+Considering the role of women in raising children and keeping families together, identifying factors affecting their health could be improving community problems.